 Abstract

-This document provides operational and management considerations for the Certification Authorities with the SHAKEN Governance Model and Certificate Management framework.
+This document provides an overview of operational and management considerations for the Certification Authorities with the SHAKEN Governance Model and Certificate Management framework.
 It introduces considerations for the STI Policy Administrator in managing the list of valid STI CAs as well as general operational and policy considerations for PKI.
 This document introduces those aspects which are unique to the SHAKEN use of PKI.

 Foreword